Sagar Island: History

 A holy man, Kardam Muni, made a pact with Vishnu that he would undergo the rigours of marital life, on the condition that Vishnu would incarnate as his son.
 In due time Kapil Muni was born as an incarnation of Vishnu and became a great saint.
 Kapil Muni's ashram was located on the island.
 One day King Sagar's sacrificial horse disappeared; it had been stolen by Indra.

 The king sent his 60,000 sons to find it, and they found it next to Kapil Muni's ashram, where Indra had hidden it.
 Mistaking Kapil Muni for the thief, the sons accused Kapil Muni, who in his wrath at the false accusation burned the sons to ash and sent their souls to Hell.
 Later having compassion for the King Sagar's sons, Kapil Muni acceded to the prayers of King Sagar's descendants, agreeing to the restoration of the sons, if Parvati in the form of the river goddess Ganga would descend to Earth to perform the Last Ritual (Hindus also called as"Tarpan") of mixing the ashes with holy water (niravapanjali).

 Through deep meditation, King Bhagiratha induced Shiva to order Ganga down from heaven and the 60,000 sons were freed (moksha) and ascended to Heaven, but the river Ganges stayed on the Earth.
 The date of the descent of Ganga was the date, as is at present the 15th Day of January of the Gregorian Calendar which coincides with that of Makar Sankranti (when Surya enters Makar Constellation, i.e. "Uttarayan" of Hindu Panchangam).

-Based on this mythology the then Zamindar, the Gayen family of Ganga Sagar Island or also called as Sagar Island (Sagar Deep in Bangla) who moved in from north of South 24 Parganas donated huge lands to establish the Kapil Muni Ashram twice.
+Based on this mythology the then Zamindar, the Gayen family of Ganga Sagar Island or also called as Sagar Island (Sagar Dwip in Bangla) who moved in from north of South 24 Parganas donated huge lands to establish the Kapil Muni Ashram twice.
 But later they i.e. the Gayen family's majority members embraced Islam but remained close to Kapil Muni and Jagadhatri Puja as they were then the Zamindars during the British Rule.